Save 30% on online shipping anywhere in Canada and the US!

 The History of Iron

-The production of iron by humans started in around 2000 BC in south-west or south-central Asia.
-This marked the beginning of the Iron Age which saw the widespread replacement of bronze with iron for tools and weapons.
+The production of iron by humans started around 2000 BC in southwest or south-central Asia.
+This marked the beginning of the Iron Age, which saw the widespread replacement of bronze with iron for tools and weapons.
 During this era, wrought iron was produced by blacksmiths who would heat the iron and hammer out impurities over an anvil.
 The resulting iron was tough but malleable.

 In the Middle Ages, a new type of iron was developed using higher temperatures.
 This was known as cast iron, which was harder than wrought iron but more brittle.